 However, as always, there are the inevitable flaws.
 To begin, PC is on the pricier side of plastics.
 It also has limited chemical resistance.
 It can be coloured using oven-suited pigments.
 PC is also notch-sensitive, meaning it loses a significant amount of impact strength when moulded into components with sharp corners.

 Its most common applications are in glass replacements, such as in translucent lighting globes.
 It is also used in containers, LED lights, helmets and mechanical goods.

 The third most popular plastic after Polyethylene and Polypropylene, Polyvinyl Chloride is the first plastic to be rotationally moulded commercially.

 PVC comes in two forms: rigid PVC and flexible PVC.
-Here at Rotadyne, we They are both lightweight and durable, and most importantly are intrinsic flame retardants and non-flammable.
+They are both lightweight and durable, and most importantly are intrinsic flame retardants and non-flammable.
 Both are also low cost, have good electrical insulation, chemical resistance and strength.

-Rigid PVC however has weaker temperature resistance, becoming brittle at 5 degrees and continuous service temperature of 50 degrees.
+Rigid PVC however has weaker temperature resistance, with a continuous service temperature of 50 degrees.
 Moreover, flexible PVC is usually not suited for contact with food due to plasticizers present, which additionally can migrate over time and change the products physical properties.
 It is also less chemically resistant than rigid PVC, which is itself already limited in solvent stress cracking resistance.